 Also known as starflower and originating in Syria, Borage has been used by herbalist for centuries.

+Treasured as a seasonal pasta filling in Italy and is used all across the Mediterranean in fresh cooking.
+The blossoms are sweet and herbaceous, while the leaves and stems have a cucumber-like scent and flavor.
+The leaves are mineral rich and used as a cooling element in drinks and dips.
+The powder-blue flowers are the traditional garnish for the classic Pimm’s cup beverage.
+The flowers have a sweet honey-like taste and are used to decorate salads and cakes and are frozen in ice cubes.
 A leaf and flower infusion is an adrenalin tonic taken for stress, depression, or cortisone and steroid treatment.
-It reduces fevers, dry coughs, and dry skin rashes and stimultates milk flow.
+It reduces fevers, dry coughs, and dry skin rashes and stimulates milk flow.
 Pressed seed oil can be used like Evening Primrose for menstrual and irritable bowel problems, eczema, blood pressure, arthritis, and hangovers.
 Leaves should be eaten in moderation.

 From the soil to the seed to the food you eat - we'll help you grow your best garden!